Kamal-Eldin/Logistics_transshipment/README.md

 Due to the small size of of the dataset, a nested cross validation (CV)procedure was implemented to perform model selection (i.e., parameter tuning) while estimating the test error.
 This process is necessary to reduce the uncertainty (i.e, variance) of the test error.

 ### METHODOLOGICAL REQUIREMENT
 The balancing procedure (i.e., SMOGN + LDS) was integrated within the nested cross validation process such that for each CV iteration, the balancing pipeline was called only on the training fold, while sparing validation and test folds intact.
 This is maintained through both the inner model selection loop and the outer error estimation loop.
 Following this procedure prevents the over-optimistic evaluation of the true test error.
-Below is an illustration of the integrated pipeline for 3 inner folds.
+Below is an illustration of the integrated pipeline for 3 iterations folds.

 <p align="center">
     <img src= './media/pipeline.png' width= 400></br>